Amber Portwood’s Brother Slams ‘Teen Mom OG’ Cast, Claims They Refused To Help Her Amid Andrew Glennon Drama

 Amber Portwood’s brother, Shawn Portwood, claims he reached out to her Teen Mom OG co-stars in an effort to have them help her as she struggled earlier this year.

-Months after Amber was arrested after an alleged altercation with Andrew Glennon, her former boyfriend of two years, Shawn took to Twitter, where he revealed new details about the months leading up to the reported feud, and the recent audio leaks of Amber’s alleged threats against her ex-partner.
+Months after Amber was arrested after an alleged altercation with Andrew Glennon, her former boyfriend of two years, Shawn, took to Twitter, where he revealed new details about the months leading up to the reported feud, and the recent audio leaks of Amber’s alleged threats against her ex-partner.

 “Andrew did call me sometimes when they would argue but never mentioned anything of what’s being mentioned now,” Shawn told his Twitter followers, according to a report from The Ashley’s Reality Roundup on September 19.